-Description This command displays statistical RIP neighbor information at the configured interval until the neighbor - the IP address of the neighbor for which to display statistics.
-Up to 5 neighbors can be specified.
+Description This command displays statistical RIP neighbor information at the configured interval until the configured count is reached.

 The first screen displays the current statistics related to the specified RIP neighbors.
 The subsequent statistical information listed for each interval is displayed as a delta to the previous screen output.
 When the keyword rate is specified, the rate per second for each statistic is displayed instead of the delta.